Ontotext-AD/now-docs/_v1_0_0-docs/data-behind.md

 As the ontology schemas of the dataset sources differ in purpose and application, their number of classes, naming and definitions of types and properties also differ.
 Therefore, there is no direct match between them.
 Many errors occur with the types coming from the external sources and the entities that have more than one basic class.
 The majority of problems spring from overlapping classes (i.e., when an entity is both a Location and an Organization).

 ### Classes
-There are few major classes that represent the main focus of the entity recognition and several subsidiary classes for better classification of the instances.
+There are few major classes that represent the main focus of the entity recognition and several subsidiary classes for better classification of instances.

 #### Major classes for named entities
 The following classes are used by the pipeline during entity recognition:

 * Person - individuals in the dataset;
 * Location - various places such as geographical regions, natural locations, public or commercial places, buildings, etc. All countries are also marked as Locations;
-* Organization - profit and non-profit organizations, sports teams, military alliances, government institutions, etc.
+* Organization - profit and non-profit organisations, sports teams, military alliances, government institutions, etc.

 #### Additional classes for named entities
-Besides the Person/Location/Organisation classes, the dataset has some additional groups of objects:
+Besides the Person/Location/Organization classes, the dataset has some additional groups of objects:

 * Event - temporary or scheduled events such as festivals, competitions, gatherings, concerts, etc.;
 * Work - intellectual or artistic creations;